 Education in Ghana is different than it is in the United States.
 Schools, whether chartered by cities, villages, churches or other organizations, use a curriculum set by the national government.
 They receive government support only for teacher salaries.

 Students, their families and sponsoring organizations supply everything else: books, supplies, equipment, even furniture.
 There are very few books.
 Few children can afford paper and pencils, so many students learn only by listening.
 Most of learning tools –books, markers, paper, calculators – which we in the U. S. take for granted are unavailable to the majority of students because of simple economics.

 In America, however, we often find it more convenient to replace than to repair.
 We need (or think we need) the latest model of computer and new pens and notebooks at the beginning of every school year.
 Medical equipment used in PT programs that becomes obsolete here might still be usable in West Africa in places which presently have none.
 So what happens to the things we discard in favor of a newer model, a fresh supply, the latest version?
-Unfortunately, many times those still useable items end up in our landfills!
+Unfortunately, many times those still usable items end up in our landfills!
 We cannot and must not continue to do that!

 There must be a better way, a more creative approach.
 Why not share those items with those who could – and would – put them to productive use?